-With Halloween just around the bend, your family's probably looking forward to treats more than tricks.
-Those colorful, sugary delights can also be a temptation to your feline family members, but cats and candy can be a dangerous combination.
-For her safety, it's important to keep your kitty away from the candy stash.
+With Halloween just around the bend, you and your family are probably looking forward to more treats than tricks.
+Those colorful, foil-wrapped delights can also tempt your feline family members, but cats and candy can be a dangerous combination.
+For their safety, keep your kitty away from your candy stash.

 Dangerous Foods for Cats

-The ingredient that makes up the majority of Halloween candy and what is probably the yummiest to your kids is also the most toxic to your pets.
-Chocolate contains the compound theobromine, which can cause serious reactions in cats that include heart arrhythmia, muscle tremors, and seizures.
-Cats should also be kept away from caffeine, another ingredient found in chocolate that can also induce muscle tremors, as well as heart palpitations and restlessness.
+The ingredient that makes up the majority of Halloween candy — and the one that might just be the yummiest to your kids — is also one of the most toxic to your pets.
+Chocolate contains caffeine and the compound theobromine, both of which can cause vomiting, diarrhea, hyperactivity, heart arrhythmia, muscle tremors and seizures.
+The ASPCA notes that dark chocolate is more dangerous than milk or white chocolate, as it has higher levels of these harmful substances.

-Cats are lactose intolerant, so while ingesting candy that contains dairy isn't likely to be lethal, it could cause an upset stomach, resulting in vomiting and diarrhea.
+Cats have low levels of the enzyme that helps the body digest lactose in milk and dairy products.
+While ingesting candy that contains dairy isn't likely to be lethal, it can cause an upset stomach, vomiting and digestive issues such as diarrhea.

 This sweetener is used as a sugar substitute in many sugar-free candies and chewing gums.
-In dogs, this ingredient is known to raise insulin levels and cause a severe drop in blood sugar and can lead to liver failure.
-While there has never been an official case of this occurring with cats, it's better to be safe than sorry and keep your cat away from sugar-free treats.
+In dogs, xylitol is known to raise insulin levels and cause a severe drop in blood sugar, and it can lead to liver failure.
+While there aren't reported cases of this occurring with cats, Preventive Vet suggests this may simply be because cats are more discerning about what they eat.
+It's better to be safe than sorry and keep your cat away from sugar-free treats.

 Toxicity isn't the only danger that comes from mixing cats and candy.
-Your cat is actually less likely to be tempted by the candy itself than she is by colorful, crinkly candy wrappers, which can serve as a choking hazard, warns Cat Behavior Associates.
-If she manages to ingest a wrapper without choking on it, it could cause an intestinal blockage.
-Paper sticks left over from lollipops and hard candy could also become choking hazards.
-So to keep your kitty safe, it's best to keep all types of candy shut up in a safe place where she can't get to it, as well as discard all of the wrappers properly.
+Your cat is actually less likely to be tempted by the candy itself than by those colorful, crinkly candy wrappers.
+What they may see as a new toy can be a choking hazard.
+If your cat manages to ingest a wrapper without choking on it, it could cause an intestinal blockage, warns the ASPCA.

 If Your Cat Ingests Candy

-PetMD recommends taking the following actions if you think your cat might have eaten some candy:
+Here's what to do if you think your cat might have eaten some candy (or a candy wrapper):

-If possible, determine what she ate and how much of it.
+- If possible, determine what and how much they ate.

-Call your veterinarian, who can advise you whether you should observe your cat for symptoms, induce vomiting to clear her stomach, or bring her in for treatment.
+- Call your veterinarian, who can advise you whether you should observe your cat for signs of toxicity or bring them in for treatment.

-If you have small children in the house, it is a good idea to manage their candy intake (for multiple reasons), so that you can ensure that they aren't tempted to share their tasty sweets with the cat, or leave any wrappers lying around for her to play with.
-If you're worried that your cat will feel left out on Halloween, keep her favorite cat treats or kibbles of her cat food on hand to distract her from the candy.
-Give your kitty a Halloween cat treat that's good for her, and leave the human treats to the humans.
+If you have small children in the house, there's more than one reason to supervise their candy intake.
+Make sure they aren't tempted to share their tasty sweets with the family cat and that they don't leave any wrappers lying around for them to play with.
+If you want to involve your cat in the Halloween fun, throw a few of their favorite cat treats or kibbles in a treat-dispensing toy.
+Give your kitty a Halloween cat treat that's good for them — and leave the human treats to the humans.